Astrofriend's homepage

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer

 Scroll down and more settings appear.
-Infill is set to 100% because these are very small details and I want them as strong as possible.
+Infill is set to 100% (nowadays I usually use 15% for everything and 1.5 mm walls and base) because these are very small details and I want them as strong as possible.
 The Printing temperature is set to 200 Celsius degree and the print bed to 60 Celsius degree, standard recommendations for PLA material.

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer

-The last settings, no overhang and then no need for support.
+The last settings, in this case no overhang and then no need for support.
 Note: It don't have to be the best setting I have chosen, I have to practice and learn.

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer